ckcollab/polished/README.md

 ### Configuring behavior

 The default backend is `SimpleBackend` which (with no path specified) looks for "index.html" in current directory and expects static html without any steps needed to generate the page.
-This default setup probably doesn't work for most setups.
+This default setup probably doesn't work for most projects.

-To expand the behavior, call `polished --backend my.backend.Backend`
+To expand the behavior, call `polished my/output/index.html --backend my.backend.Backend`